Folkestone and Hythe District: History

 Lathes were administrative and judicial subdivisions of Kent from Anglo-Saxon times.
 This lathe had probably originated in the 6th century, during the Jutish colonisation, as the territory of the Limenwara people.
 It was originally named Lympne after the village where its courts were held, but by the 13th century the lathe's name had been changed to Shepway.
 The court of Shepway, which met at Shepway Cross at Lympne, also played an important role in the administration of the Cinque Ports.

 The lathes were never formally abolished, but gradually lost their administrative functions from the 17th century onwards.
 By the end of the 19th century they had no remaining functions.

 In 2018 the council voted to change the name of the district, on the basis that the name Shepway only had limited recognition from the public and businesses.
 It decided to rename the district after its two largest towns, which together have nearly two thirds of the district's population.
 Supporters of the change argued it would improve awareness of the area and encourage investment and regeneration.
 The change of name took effect on 1 April 2018.
 The name was already used for the Folkestone and Hythe constituency, created in 1950, which covers a similar area to the district.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the district becoming part of a new Mid Kent unitary authority.